Conqueror – Britain’s Answer to Soviet Heavies

 Had the Soviets invaded West Germany, they would have encountered Conquerors in a limited, long-range fashion.
 British doctrine dictated that only up to nine would be issued to each armored regiment, and each Centurion squadron would get one at a minimum.

 Read More The US T29 – a 70 Ton Beast Built to Battle Tigers

 The Centurions would take the lead in offensive operations, with the Conquerors rumbling behind to take long-range shots.
 In a defensive role, the squadron or regimental commander would place his Conquerors to defend the most likely enemy tank approaches to their position.

 But alas, the Conqueror would never see the day for when they would get to test out these theories.
 After it was first introduced into service in 1956, the army produced only two models, and production was limited to just 180 units total.
 After a measly ten years in service, the army retired the tank from service.

 Why they did so was for several factors.
 As evidenced in the report, the Conqueror served a limited purpose stop gap to combat the heavy IS-3 tank.
 When secret army testing proved that the final product had little benefit in actually accomplishing that task, British army planners opted to build a replacement tank as soon as possible.

 While this tank was in development, the army started refitting Centurion tanks with the L7 105mm gun.
 Combining this with the fact that the replacement tank, the FV4201 Chieftain heavy tank, was in total production by the early 1960s, soon meant the end of the Conqueror.

-Another Article From Us: The A39 Tortoise
+Read More The A39 Tortoise

 Once the British had produced enough of these tanks to outfit entire units, the British army retired them from service and relocated them to the history books.